When You Have Finished Using Your Washer

 - If the drum has any residual dirt or lint stuck to it, remove this and wipe the drum clean.
 Do not leave any metal objects in the drum as these may rust and cause staining.

-- WH8560F and WH8060F models also have a self cleaning door flush that directs a portion of the rinse water over the door during various stages of the cycle to help to clean hair and insolubles from the inside of the door and surrounding parts.
+- The WM1490F model also has a self cleaning door flush that directs a portion of the rinse water over the door during various stages of the cycle to help to clean hair and insolubles from the inside of the door and surrounding parts.
 We still recommend that you manually clean it with a soft cloth periodically as per the instructions above.